VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: Discussion

-Throughout the entire system workflow, the computational cost of static analysis for generating the Code Property Graph (CPG) is a major bottleneck, requiring over twenty hours for a dataset with twenty thousand function samples.
+Throughout the entire system workflow, the static analysis for generating the Code Property Graph (CPG) incurs the highest computational cost.
+Processing a dataset comprising twenty thousand function samples requires over twenty hours.
+Additionally, there is some redundancy in the label information of analyzed nodes.
 We are currently contemplating the reconstruction of a new, lightweight code analysis tool to enhance operational efficiency.